-The ideal passenger transport system for the region should also include the following essential qualities or characteristics:
+The ideal passenger transport system should also include the following essential qualities or characteristics:

-- Convenience Coverage, degree of integration, frequency and travel time of passenger transport services maximises convenience for passengers. - Reliability Services, vehicles and information are reliable and deliver on passenger expectations. - Simplicity Passenger transport services are easy to use and understand. - Quality Passenger transport services are comfortable and clean as per user expectations. - Friendliness Passenger transport is safe and provides a positive experience for passengers.
+Convenience Coverage, degree of integration, frequency and travel time maximises convenience for passengers.

+- Reliability Services, vehicles and information are reliable and deliver on passenger expectations. - Simplicity Passenger transport services are easy to use and understand. - Quality Passenger transport services are comfortable and clean as per user expectations. - Friendliness Passenger transport is safe and provides a positive experience for passengers.